-Processed at the Gathanji Factory, a cooperative-owned washing station operating under the umbrella of the New Gatanga union, this coffee benefits greatly from the country's quality-focused attention to coffee production and processing driven by an auction system that ensures top dollar to growers who bring the most breathtaking coffees to market.
+Processed at the Ndurutu Factory in Kirimukuya, a cooperative-owned washing station operating under the umbrella of the Rutuma Farmer's Cooperative Society, this coffee benefits greatly from the country's quality-focused attention to coffee production and processing driven by an auction system that ensures top dollar to growers who bring the most breathtaking coffees to market.
 It follows then that Kenya is recognized as one of the premier coffee growing countries in the world.
 The special processing that most Kenyan coffees undergo is part of what contributes to it stellar reputation and particular flavor profile.

 Despite sharing a border with Ethiopia, the "birthplace of coffee," Kenya was one of the last countries planted in coffee, nearly 300 years after the plant was first cultivated for profit.
 In fact, the varieties that were brought to Kenya had circumnavigated the globe before they found their way back to the African continent, mutating in various climates to create a profile that, once adapted to the rich volcanic soil around Mt.
 Kenya, resulted in the stunning profiles this country has to offer.